daviddenton/daviddenton.github.io/_posts/2021-06-29-refactoring-type-signatures.md

 interface Filter : (ServletRequest, ServletResponse, FilterChain) -> Unit
 ```

-As [http4k] is a library heavily inspired by Functional Programming, we then want to make our types immutable, whereas the Servlet types are reliant on mutating the HTTP messages.
+As [http4k] is a library heavily inspired by functional programming, we then want to make our types immutable, whereas the Servlet types are reliant on mutating the HTTP messages.
 In order for the functions to remain pure, we should return a `ServletResponse` from our service instead of `Unit`, so let's use ***Change Signature (Ctrl+F6)*** to do that:

 ```kotlin